HebaNAS/Yezoo/README.md

 # Yezoo
-Autonomous Car and Pet Robot
+Autonomous Car and Pet Robot.
+Joint project with [Yazan Farrag](https://github.com/YazaKnight)

 ## Documentation of the steps here
+Wait for a blog series by Yazan Farrag.
-To be Updated...
+Readme to be Updated...